 In an industry defined by innovation and disruption, what constitutes a “good” tech business idea is constantly changing.
 That’s why we’ve compiled a list of tech business ideas that are poised for extreme growth in the coming years.

-The 25 Best Tech Business Ideas for 2020
+The 25 Best Tech Business Ideas

 Before we get into our list, let’s start by clearly understanding what qualifies as a tech business idea.
 Tech businesses provide products and services that have applications across multiple industries—but at their core, they pertain to the research, development, and distribution of technology-based goods.
 This includes businesses that manufacture electronics (like Apple), create software (like Salesforce), provide services relating to information technology (like Google), and more.